morgverd/sms-api/README.md

 Create a HTTP webhook server to accept `incoming` events and then send a ChatGPT generated reply with basic message history.
 This is probably a crime against humanity, and it shouldn't actually be used, but it's a good example of using webhooks in a workflow.

+> Which, to my knowledge, is the first ChatGPT SMS implementation running directly through a modem!

 ## Hardware